Five Impulse Control Disorders

 Getting help for an impulse control condition or disorder

 If you or someone you know is experiencing an impulse control disorder, know that help is available.
-A licensed therapist may be able to provide a diagnosis and develop a personalized treatment plan.
+A licensed therapist may be able to provide a diagnosis and develop a tailored treatment plan.
 If the symptoms make it difficult to see a therapist in office, you might consider online therapy, which research has demonstrated to be just as effective as in-person therapy.

 By signing up for online therapy, you can connect with a licensed therapist from home or anywhere you have an internet connection.
 You can communicate in a way that’s most comfortable for you—via phone, live chat, or videoconferencing.
 You may find this helpful if you experience challenging impulses in between therapy sessions.